bguidinger/Xrm.DataProviders/README.md

 #### Dynamics 365

-This data provider allows you to pull in data from another Dynamics 365 environment.
-This is useful in scenarios where your organization has dedicated environments for sales and service.
+The Dynamics 365 Data Provider allows you to pull in data from another Dynamics 365 environment.
+This is useful in scenarios where your organization has separate environments for sales and service.

 Ffiltering, sorting, and paging are fully supported.
 However, linked entities are not yet supported.